josh-helpert/elder/docs/syntax.markdown

 o .a = 1, .b = 2, .c = 3, :x = 4, :y = 5, :z = 6
 ```

-Using parenthesis we can express this in multiple forms which more clearly expresses the natural structure of the data.
+Using parentheses we can express this in multiple forms which more clearly expresses the natural structure of the data.
 As a multiline literal:
 ```
 o
   .(a = 1, b = 2, c = 3)